HEnquist/camilladsp/README.md

 The supervisor monitors all threads by listening to their status messages.
 The requests for capture rate adjust are passed on to the capture thread.
 It's also responsible for updating the configuration when requested to do so via the websocket server or a SIGHUP signal.

 ### Websocket server
-The websocket server lauches a separate thread to handle each connected client.
-All commands to change the config are send to the supervisor thread.
+The websocket server launches a separate thread to handle each connected client.
+All commands to change the config are sent to the supervisor thread.

 ## System requirements
 CamillaDSP runs on Linux, macOS and Windows.
 The exact system requirements are determined by the amount of processing the application requires, but even relatively weak CPUs like Intel Atom have much more processing power than most will need.